Makita SP6000 Track Saw Review 2023 – Pros, Cons, FAQ, & Verdict

 Should I Worry That the Makita SP6000 Lacks a Riving Knife?

-A riving knife is a helpful feature that helps to limit kickbacks.
+A riving knife is a helpful feature that helps reduce kickbacks.
 The fact that the Makita SP6000 lacks this feature is a significant trade-off.
 When cutting two halves, you must be extra careful to ensure your wood, veneer, or laminate does not close back around the blade.

 What the Users Say